qq1990/plc-jott-14/README.md

     src/provided - provided files, including the updated JottTokenizer.java and JottParser.java files.
     src/parser - parser files, including all nodes and SyntaxException.java files.

-To compile (in "provided" folder): javac JottTokenizer.java Token.java TokenType.java JottTree.java JottParser.java ../testers/JottTokenizerTester.java ../parser/*.java
+To compile (in src directory): javac RunTranslator.java

-To run (in working directory that has test cases): java src.testers.JottTokenizerTester

-java src.testers.JottParserTester
+To run (in src directory) (the 0 argument denotes "translate to Jott"): java RunTranslator [filename] 0